Passive Income Mastery – A Guide to Buying & Disposing of Notes for Steady Returns

 The remaining balance of $121,248.52

-After negotiating for a bit, the investor decided to pay $95,000 for a purchase of all the remaining 306 monthly payments; hence, the investor purchased the entire payment stream of the note from the seller.
+After negotiating for a bit, the investor decided to pay for the purchase of all the remaining 306 monthly payments; hence, the investor purchased the entire payment stream of the note from the seller.

-After that, for a purchase price of $97,500, the investor agreed to sell partials of just 186 monthly payment.
-He then realized that he made a quick profit of $2,500 by selling the note, yet he had the rights to receive the 120 monthly payment of $1,096 where each commenced in 15.5 years
+After that, for a purchase price of $97,500, the investor agreed to sell partials of just 186 monthly payments.
+He then realized that he made a profit of 500 by selling the note, yet he had the right to receive the 120 monthly payments of where each commenced in 15.5 years.

 Payments bought by the investor: 306